flatironinstitute/mountainsort/README.md

 Spike sorting software

-**Announcement** We had planned on releasing a new version of MountainLab and MountainSort on April 13th, but it is not quite ready.
-Aiming for April 27th instead.
+**Announcement** We are moving to a new implementation.
+Please visit https://github.com/flatironinstitute/mountainlab-js.

 For documentation and installation instructions for MountainSort, MountainLab, and related tools, please visit [MountainSort on *Read the Docs*](https://mountainsort.readthedocs.org)